 We will guide you through the process

 We invest in the development of vaccine platforms that allow fast and efficient vaccine development for emerging or re-emerging diseases.
-To guarantee an optimized production of (attenuated) intracellular pathogens, we offer service in cell-line improvement to increase pathogen yield.
-Once a putative vaccine is available, we can guide clients through the process of vaccine testing, if required Good Clinical Practice standards can be followed.
-We can perform potency tests and extraneous agent testing according to the European Pharmacopoeia and following the Good Manufacturing Practice (GMP) guidelines.
+To guarantee an optimized production of (attenuated) intracellular pathogens, we offer services in cell line improvement to increase pathogen yield.
+Once a putative vaccine is available, we can guide clients through the process of vaccine testing and, if required, Good Clinical Practice standards can be followed.
+We can perform potency tests and extraneous agent testing according to the European Pharmacopoeia guidelines.

 Vaccinated versus naturally infected animals

-For disease control of notifiable, infectious diseases, diagnostics are of utmost importance.
+Diagnostics are vitally important for disease control of notifiable, infectious diseases.
 Import and export of animals and animal products is mainly based on serological responses to pathogens.
 Vaccination could interfere with this type of diagnostics.
 Therefore, we developed so-called DIVA vaccines.
 DIVA vaccines guarantee that vaccinated animals can be discriminated from naturally infected animals.
-Therefore, vaccine development at WBVR is often combined with development of discriminative diagnostics.
+Therefore, vaccine development at WBVR is often combined with the development of discriminative diagnostics.